Flaque/react-mutate/README.md

 **I have 0 idea if this is actually a good idea.** Take everything with a grain of salt.
 My team and I are testing this out for [our project, Aurora](https://github.com/tundra-code/aurora).

+**This is really early in development** We've really only partially tested this out yet, so I would probably not use it in production yet.

 ## Install

 ### With yarn